nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 [coming in v1.3 subject to changes]

-If you would like to take a look at how you managed your budget for a pericular month, you may use the `view-month` command to display the data associated with a specific month.
+If you would like to take a look at how you managed your budget for a particular month, you may use the `view-month` command to display the data associated with a specific month.

 Data associated with a month includes: